A stay at The Mayfair Townhouse

 Check out the other amazing hotels which are also part of Iconic Luxury Hotels including: My stay at Cliveden House hotel, Berkshire, favourite of poets, players and princesses; My night in Chewton Glen in the New Forest, luxury from spa to treehouse; Luxury in the Cotswold at The Lygon Arms, Broadway

-If you like reviews of London hotels then check out: A Sherlock-worthy stay at Holmes hotel on Baker Street; A penthouse stay at nhow hotel, east London; Great cocktails and a sight-seeing based at Hyatt Place on Whitechapel Street; A luxurious five-stay at at The Stafford, Mayfair; Disco lights and a budget stay at Point A, Kings Cross;
+If you like reviews of London hotels then check out: A Sherlock-worthy stay at Holmes hotel on Baker Street; A penthouse stay at nhow hotel, east London; Great cocktails at Hyatt Place on Whitechapel Street; A luxurious five-stay at at The Stafford, Mayfair; Disco lights and a budget stay at Point A, Kings Cross;

 Did you like this review?
 Then Pin It!